binnyva/DZG-Notes/CBT.md

 source: "[[Cognitive Behavioral Therapy Course]]"
 ---

-CBT is a Therapy model that Focus on the reducing or managing symptoms of mental health conditions.
+CBT is a Therapy model that focus on the reducing or managing symptoms of mental health conditions.
+CBT belongs to the Cognitive and Behavioral schools in [[Psychology]].

 Its based on the idea that thoughts drive emotions that can drive behaviors.
 If the initial thoughts can be changed, it can change the entire chain.
 CBT aims to...